 Grape ginger wine jam is one of those amazing recipes which is easy to make and that hint of ginger just takes the jam to another level!
 Enjoy with your morning toast or spread over some plain muffins for that extra zing!

-I love making jams and preserves at home and I had seen this one at Chinmayee's blog last year and its been running on my mind since that time.
-So this time as soon as I saw grapes in the market I knew it is time to make this one.
-The only change I did was in the way to use the grape skin.
-She had boiled it and then sieved it, I have done this before and I know that results in throwing away of a lot of skin, since I didn't want that I grinded the skins with some sugar and added to the pulp, I still sieved it and had to use the pulp/skins in juice but I think I ended up using more of the skin this way.
+I love making jams and preserves at home and I had seen this recipe of the grape ginger wine jam at Chinmayee’s blog last year.
+Its been running on my mind since that time to give this jam a try.
+So this time, as soon as I saw grapes in the market, I knew it is time to make this one.
+The only change I did was in the way the recipe used the grape skin.
+Chinmayee had boiled it and then sieved it.
+I have done that before and I know that results in throwing away of a lot of skin.
+Well, since I didn’t want that I ground the skin of the grapes with some sugar and added to the pulp.
+I still sieved that pulp and had to use the pulp/skins in juice, but I think I ended up using more of the skin with this method.